Adityapratap-Singh/Know_me/README.md

     *   Includes phone number validation and auto-formatting.
     *   **Telegram Notifications:** Receive instant notifications on your Telegram app for new contact messages, including details and attachment links.
 *   **Admin Panel (Content Management System):**
-    *   Secure login for content administrators.
+    *   Secure login for content administrators with 2FA.
     *   Add, edit, and delete various data types:
         *   "What I Do" items (with icon uploads)
         *   Testimonials (with image uploads)